-Total Access Components 2010 includes two sets of ActiveX controls for 32 and 64-bit Access 2010-2016 versions.
+Total Access Components includes two sets of ActiveX controls for 32 and 64-bit Access 2010-2019 versions, including Office/Access 365.
 The 32-bit version is backward compatible with MS Access 2000, 2002, 2003, and 2007.
 Both 32 and 64 bit versions are compatible so an Access database using one set of controls can be used by the other without modification (assuming the appropriate version of Total Access Components is installed on the machine).

 Check the Product Compatibility Chart for version information for all of our products.

 For information on the history of Access versions, visit our Microsoft Access Version Releases, Service Packs, Hotfixes, and Updates History page.

 Yes, you need Administrator rights to install Total Access Components.

 Yes!
 The Form Resizer control adjusts your forms automatically whether your users manually adjust or maximize them.